Patreon Access

 Keiss, Scotland

-With a cautious gait, she strode over to the bed and leapt on top.
+With a cautious gait, she approached the bed and carefully climbed on top.
 “Am I in trouble, Ma?”
-That crafty sparkle in her gaze was unmistakable; the art of persuasion was second nature to her, with her radiant green eyes and dainty nose.
+The crafty sparkle in her gaze was unmistakable; the art of persuasion was second nature to her, with her radiant green eyes and dainty nose.
 Hell come to any man that might consider giving his heart to her one day.
-She would surely have him bending to her every will.
+She will surely have him bending to her every will.

-Ellen, try as she might, bore no grudge against such gambits; the woman knew well the subtle power of a fluttered lash, of a gaze held but a moment too long—the silent wiles she had herself employed in her own tempestuous youth, those same arts had once brought the mighty James Sinclair down to his knees for her.
-He’d fallen hard.
-The thought of the power she had over him always flushed her cheeks.
+Ellen, try as she might, bore no grudge against such gambits.
+She knew well the subtle power of a fluttered lash, of a gaze held just a moment too long—the silent wiles she had once wielded with effortless grace.
+In her tempestuous youth, those very charms had brought the mighty James Sinclair to his knees.
+He had fallen hard, utterly captivated from the moment their eyes first met, as if fate itself had conspired in her favour.

 She sat next to Triona to wrap her in a hug.
-Her little head smelled like her favourite flower: the Scottish Primrose.
+Her little head smelled like her favourite flower: Scottish Primrose.
 “Ah, someone found their way into my scents again.”
-A muffled laugh would be the only answer she’d receive.
-Ellen didn’t mind.
+A muffled laugh would be the only answer she would receive.
+Ellen did not mind.
 The scent brought nothing but fond memories, and a sense of calm filled the room.

 “Yes, Ma,” a mockingly high-pitched voice came from the doorway, “give my bonnie lass a goodnight tale.”

 Ellen turned her head to look at the tall man leaning against the doorframe.
-James Sinclair was indeed a sight for sore eyes.
+James Sinclair was indeed a welcome sight.
 After over ten years of marriage, he could still kindle an ember within her.

 Ellen rolled her eyes playfully as she spoke.
 “Oh?
-If ye’re so eager to please, try yer hand at storytellin’, mo chridhe.”
+If ye’re so eager to please, why don’t you try yer hand at storytellin’, mo chridhe.”

-Laughing, he said, “Only ye tell the story with such justice.
-My poor grammar isnae match for such a fabulist like ye, dear.”
+Laughing, he said, “Only you tell the story with such justice.
+My poor grammar isnae match for such a fabulist like you, dear.”

 Noticing the faint yet subtle change, James gave Ellen a nod of encouragement.
 Only James understood how difficult it was for Ellen to feel as if she were losing time with Triona, and the reminder sat laced within the lines of the story.
 Sharing brought Triona joy, and that was ultimately what mattered most to Ellen, so she was determined to push through, her feelings be damned.